 It isn't difficult to obtain a copyright registration certificate.
 A two-page form, which is available from the Copyright Office, must be filled out and sent in with a $20 fee and three copies of the item to be protected.
 The office will also send an instruction booklet, upon request.

 Is a Published Item Eligible for Copyright Protection?

 Publication of an artwork does not mean that it can legally be copied.
 On the contrary, it strengthens the artist's protection.
 An artist can sue for copyright infringement if they can prove that there is substantial similarity between the item produced by the accused person and their own original work.
-Publication can make this easier to prove.
+The publication can make this easier to prove.

-On the other hand, publication does make it easier for others to copy an artist's work, which may happen without the artist ever knowing about it.
+On the other hand, the publication does make it easier for others to copy an artist's work, which may happen without the artist ever knowing about it.
 This is especially true if the item is published and available on the internet; the artist would likely have no way of knowing their copyright was infringed upon.

 Therefore, artists need to keep this risk in mind before allowing their work to be published either in print or on the internet.
 They may wish to place stricter controls over who has access to their work.

 The key components to patentability are that the creation must be novel and not self-evident.
 Oddity implies that nobody else has concocted the creation before you did.
 There are generally two types of U.S. patents: utility and design.